 \section{Structure of intermediate subgroups}

-As $H$ is semisimple any finite-dimensional representation of it decomposes into irreducible sub-representations.
+Any finite-dimensional representation of $H$ decomposes into irreducible sub-representations as $H$ is semisimple.
 In order to study the connected intermediate subgroups we may work with the Lie algebra of $G$, see \cite[\S7]{Borel-AlgGrBook}.
 Consider the adjoint representation of $H$ on $\Lie(G)$.
 It decomposes as

 Indeed, it is easily verified that each of these factors are sub-representations and a dimension count shows that it is a complete decomposition.
 The analysis of the possible intermediate subgroups follows simply from noting that for any intermediate closed subgroup with $H\subset S\subset G$, $\Lie S$ will be a subrepresentation, which is also a Lie subalgebra, of $\Lie(G)$.